levito/tt-rss-feedly-theme/README.md

 For the best experience, use a current browser.
 IE9 and older versions are not supported.

-This theme is tested in recent versions of Chrome and its relatives (Edge, Brave, Vivaldi, Opera) on a regular basis and should work fine in Firefox as well.
+This theme is tested in recent versions of Chromium based browsers (Chrome, Edge, Brave, Vivaldi, Opera) on a regular basis and should work fine in Firefox as well.

 ## Installation